Jelly-Pudding/SimpleLifesteal/README.md

 # SimpleLifesteal Plugin

-**SimpleLifesteal** is a Minecraft 1.21.8 Paper plugin that provides a simple lifesteal mechanic where players gain hearts for killing others and lose hearts upon death.
+**SimpleLifesteal** is a Minecraft 1.21.10 Paper plugin that provides a simple lifesteal mechanic where players gain hearts for killing others and lose hearts upon death.
 When they run out of hearts, they get banned.

 ## Features

 - **Simple Lifesteal**: Gain a heart for killing a player, lose a heart on death.
 - **Heart Withdrawal**: Players can withdraw their hearts as consumable apple items using `/withdrawheart`.
+- **Heart Crafting**: Players can craft hearts using expensive materials (fully configurable recipe).
 - **Configurable Limits**: Set the starting and maximum number of hearts players can have.
 - **Player Ban**: Players who lose their final heart (reach 0) are automatically banned.
 - **Unban Reset**: Players who are externally unbanned and rejoin with 0 hearts automatically have their hearts reset to the starting amount.